croservices/cro/docs/approach.md

 # The Cro approach

-At its heart, Cro is all about building up chains of Perl 6 supplies that process messages that arrive from the network and produce messages to be sent over the network.
+At its heart, Cro is all about building up chains of Raku supplies that process messages that arrive from the network and produce messages to be sent over the network.